devetc/devetc.github.io/_posts/2014-05-24-tail-recursion-objc-and-arc.markdown

 <ol><!-- Switch to HTML so code block can be in the li, sigh -->
 <li>
-Assume <code>next</code> isn’t overridden, use the direct ivar access, and get tail call optimization.
+Assume <code>next</code> isn’t overridden, access the ivar directly, and get tail call optimization.
 </li>

 <li>